By Barbara Levenson

 - Is my firm able to attract lateral partners with business?

 - How many of my partners are carrying their weight?

 - What did my firm learn from 2008?

 It’s time to do the math.
 No company is too big to fail.
 Brobeck, Heller, McCutchen (and then Bingham McCutchen) taught us that no law firm is too big to fail.
 If your firm is in merger talks or is considering them, that isn’t necessarily a panacea.
 Mergers are fraught with problems: client conflicts, practices that don’t fit with the new model, incompatible cultures, to name but a few.
 Within the first year or two, a number of partners will leave their newly merged firms.
 No matter what size your book of business is, if you are a law firm partner, you should be seriously investigating your options now.
 There are firms where your practices will thrive.
 There are firms that will let you keep more of your book.
 How do you know where to start?
 I can help you navigate the market.

-Barbara Levenson is a Principal with Levenson Schweitzer Attorney Placement.
+Barbara Levenson Schweitzer is a Principal with Levenson Schweitzer Attorney Placement.
 She has been a legal recruiter in California since 1989.
-Barbara can be reached at: email@example.com.
+Barbara can be reached at: firstname.lastname@example.org.

 President, Levenson Schweitzer, Inc.A California legal recruiter with 31 years of experience.